3 min read

 4. Is it a an all-or-none relationship?

 Correspondent banks are running a business and they are interested in maximizing profit and reducing risk.
 This is understandable.
 When they use this in "all-or-none" manner, this presents your institution with an unacceptable risk.
 If the asset size mismatch between you and them is enormous, it is easy for them to de-risk you with little notice.
-Best practice is to have at least two correspondents, even if one is more like a disaster recovery option.
+Best practice is to have multiple correspondents, even if one is more like a disaster recovery option.
 This adds to vendor due diligence, but to lose the ability to process payments is not worth the risk.

 5. Do they have the product set I need?